 CIVILIANS: Currently, due to circumstances beyond our control, we are not accepting applications for civilians at this time.
-Please check back in January 2022 to see if the status has been changed.
+Please check back to see if the status has been changed.

 If you are looking for a service dog, please visit Assistance Dogs International for a list of alternative programs that might meet your needs.